 Fashion retail managers oversee the sales staff at a clothing store or in a specific department of a retail business, depending on the size of the establishment.
 They are responsible for interviewing and hiring new employees, as well as training them for the job and handling customer service inquiries.
 They ensure that all employees stay on-task and that all store operations run smoothly.

-Potential fashion retail managers can either work their way up the chain of command at a retail store or earn a degree in retail management.
+Potential fashion retail managers can either work their way up the chain of command at a retail store or earn an associate's or a bachelor's degree in retail management.
+Those who work their way up to the position usually need 3-5 years of experience in retail.
 The following table outlines common requirements to become a fashion retail manager:

 |Degree Level||No degree is required, but an associate's or bachelor's may improve career outlook*|

 |Degree Field||Management, business or related field*|

 |Key Skills||Customer service skills, people skills, persistence, selling skills*, problem solving skills, management skills***|

 |Computer Skills||Ability to use calendar and scheduling software, gift registry software, time card software, retail software, time accounting software***|

 Sources: *U.S. Bureau of Labor Statistics (BLS), **job postings (November 2012), ***O*Net OnLine